 This is, by far, the best Chinese restaurant outside of Chicago’s Chinatown.
 Seriously.
 Don’t worry, though.
 Silver Seafood has much more than seafood on the menu.

 I like the house-made veggie egg rolls and the super fresh Lake Superior whitefish with crunchy yet tender vegetables in a white pepper.
 4829 N. Broadway (1 block west and 1/2 north of the Lawrence ‘L’ stop)

 Green Mill Lounge

-Green Mill Lounge is an historic, Uptown landmark.
-It doesn’t look very inviting from the outside but step inside and you’ll be stepping back to the days when Al Capone was a frequent fixture here.
+Green Mill Lounge is a historic, Uptown landmark.
+It doesn’t look very inviting from the outside but head inside and you’ll be stepping back to the days when Al Capone was a frequent fixture here.
 Hell, he even had his own booth!
 Really.
 You can sit in it yourself and throw back some brown liquor or whatever tickles your fancy.

 You’re all set, folks!
 Hop the rails to Chicago’s Uptown neighborhood and check out these awesome spots.
 How many have you tried?
 Do you have a favorite place to eat or drink in this part of town?
 I would love to hear all about it!
 Leave a comment and I’ll get back to you.

 Hey, top off your delicious Uptown meal with some great coffee at one of the 30 Coolest Coffee Spots in Chicago.